solida-core/musta/workflow/report/vcf.rst

-Filtered and annotated variant calls as gzipped tab separated table (TSV).
+Filtered and annotated variant calls in MAF format.
 All variants that do not pass filters have been removed.